-Validation Step: Test the global setting by entering the hostname of the Linux server you installed the agent on during the previous exercise.
+Validation Step: Test the global setting by entering the hostname of the Linux server you installed the agent on during the previous exercise, and then clicking Test Configuration.

-This Linux server is now ready to be added to up.time as an agent-based Element.
+This Linux server is now ready to be added to Uptime Infrastructure Monitor as an agent-based Element.
 Before doing this, let's take a look at how enhanced metrics can similarly be collected for Windows-based servers.